Noise-induced Synchronization in Small World Network of Phase Oscillators: Kuramoto model on complex networks

 \section{Kuramoto model on complex networks}

 In this section we introduce the Kuramoto model and numerically investigate its steady state solutions on ER, SF and SW networks.
 Consider a set of phase oscillators, residing on the top of the nodes of a network.
 Their phases and intrinsic oscillation frequencies are given by $\theta_{i}$ and $\omega_{i}$, respectively.
-According to the Kuramoto model the dynamics of these phase oscillators is given by the following set of coupled differential equations: \be \dot{\theta}_i=\omega_i+K\sum_{j=1}^{N}a_{ij} \sin(\theta_j-\theta_i)\; ,i=1,\ldots,N\;, \ee where $K$ is the coupling strength, $ N $ is the number of nodes and $a_{ij}$ is the element of adjacency matrix ($a_{ij}=1$ if nodes $i$ and $j$ are connected and $a_{ij}=0$ otherwise).
+According to the Kuramoto model, dynamics of these phase oscillators is given by the following set of coupled differential equations: \be \dot{\theta}_i=\omega_i+K\sum_{j=1}^{N}a_{ij} \sin(\theta_j-\theta_i)\; ,i=1,\ldots,N\;, \ee where $K$ is the coupling strength, $ N $ is the number of nodes and $a_{ij}$ is the element of adjacency matrix ($a_{ij}=1$ if nodes $i$ and $j$ are connected and $a_{ij}=0$ otherwise).

-The synchronization of Kuramoto model on SW networks, for random distribution of $ \omega_{i} $ has already been studied by Hong. et al~\cite{sw-synch}.
-They showed that small fraction of shortcuts is enough for both phase and frequency synchronizations on SW networks, in spite of absence of any synchronization on regular ones.
-In our work, we assume that all the intrinsic frequencies are the same $(\omega_i=\omega_0)$, therefore moving to a reference frame in which $\omega_0=0$, simplifies Eq.(\ref{kuramoto}) to: \be \dot{\theta}_i=K\sum_{j=1}^{N}a_{ij} \sin(\theta_j-\theta_i)\;,i=1,\ldots,N. \ee
+Synchronization of the Kuramoto model on SW networks, for random distribution of $ \omega_{i} $ has already been studied by Hong. et al~\cite{sw-synch}.
+They showed that small fraction of shortcuts is enough for both phase and frequency synchronizations, in spite of absence of any synchronization on regular ones.
+In the present work, we assume that all the intrinsic frequencies are the same $(\omega_i=\omega_0)$, therefore moving to a reference frame in which $\omega_0=0$, simplifies Eq.(\ref{kuramoto}) to: \be \dot{\theta}_i=K\sum_{j=1}^{N}a_{ij} \sin(\theta_j-\theta_i)\;,i=1,\ldots,N. \ee